aosingh/sqlite_rx/index.md

 # Secure Client and Server Setup

-Please read the [link](https://github.com/aosingh/sqlite_rx/wiki/Secure-Client-Server-Setup) for a detailed explanation on how to setup a secure client/server communication.
+Please read the [link](https://aosingh.github.io/sqlite_rx/security) for a detailed explanation on how to setup a secure client/server communication.
-This link also explains how to setup CurveZMQ encryption and ZAP authentication
+This link explains how to setup CurveZMQ encryption and ZAP authentication

 # Docker Examples